amshancodes/scoring-cvs/README.md

 ## Output

 Evaluations are generated as Markdown files with detailed scoring, strengths, weaknesses, and recommendations.
+When evaluating multiple resumes, all evaluations can be downloaded as a single ZIP file.

+## Using the Batch Download Feature

+When evaluating multiple resumes at once:

+1. Upload your PDF files in the first step
+2. Complete the evaluation process
+3. Look for the "Batch Download" section above individual results
+4. Click the "📥 Download All Evaluations as ZIP" button
+5. A ZIP file containing all successful evaluations will be downloaded

+## Recent Improvements

+- **Rebranded as "Candidate Evaluation Tool"** for clearer purpose
+- **Enhanced Navigation** with immediate button response
+- **Added Batch Download** feature for multiple evaluations
+- **Improved Evaluation Process Visualization** with phase indicators
+- **Fixed UI Issues** that required double-clicking navigation buttons
+- **Updated Tool Information** with clearer project context

 ## Roadmap and Future Improvements